-Despite Uber's announcement of a deal with the union selected by Uber in 2022, Toronto drivers are planning a protest on February 14th.
+Despite Uber's announcement of a deal with the union selected by Uber in 2022, Toronto drivers protested on February 14th.
 Image: RDAO

 NewsRide Hailing news